nearaman/codenanshu-1/content/pages/about.md

 * Tailwind CSS
 * HUGO

-and the list is going on
+and the list is going on for while

 if you want to contect me then pelase visit